Nerdfighteria: Symbols and terminology

 A prominent symbol in Nerdfighter culture is a double-handed gesture with crossed arms, with both hands in a v-symbol, similar to Star Trek's "Vulcan salute".
 Celebrities such as actor Benedict Cumberbatch and Olympian Jennifer Pinches have been documented demonstrating Nerdfighter hand gestures.
 The symbol has been referred to as a Nerdfighter "gang sign" or a "salute".
 Additionally, the initialism "DFTBA", standing for "Don't Forget To Be Awesome", is generally considered the motto of the community.

 "World suck" is another word included in the Nerdfighter vocabulary, which refers to unfavorable things that occur in the world.
-To decrease "world suck", the Greens founded a charitable non-profit organization, in which Nerdfighters collaborate to promote social activism.
+To decrease "world suck", the Greens founded a charitable nonprofit organization, in which Nerdfighters collaborate to promote social activism.

+Pizza John, a graphic representation of a mustachioed John accompanied by the word "Pizza", is a long-standing inside joke and symbol within Nerdfighteria.
+On December 1, 2009, John uploaded a video called Shaving for Pakistan in which he had a mustache for the last two seconds.
+Nerdfighter Valerie Barr used this image to create the original Pizza John, a monochrome image of mustachioed John on a red background with the word "Pizza" underneath in sans serif font.
+This image was made available as a t-shirt in 2010, and it remains DFTBA Records' bestselling shirt.
+Over the years, Pizza John has been remixed by community members in a variety of graphic styles and mediums.
+Pizzamas is an annual community holiday and charity event that celebrates Pizza John.

-Meetups
+Meetups and events

 The collaborative nature of the Nerdfighter community has resulted in meetups, sometimes involving the Green brothers.
 In 2008, the Greens held an event in Chicago, which proved to be a turning point for both the Green brothers, as well as Nerdfighteria.
 Hank recalled the event as the first time he could sell his music, as well as a precursor for DFTBA Records.
 John added to his brother's comments, stating, "This was also the first time I met Rosianna, who is now my assistant, and the first time we really understood the power of nerdfighter gatherings, and it happened at the Chicago Public Library, one of the first places to get behind my novels in a big institution-wide way, and wow, what an important day in our lives."
 The event would be the first of several meetups within the community, as the Greens founded VidCon, which was first held in 2010, attracting 1,400 in attendance.

-Censuses and Surveys

-The VlogBrothers enjoy connecting to their audience and community, which sometimes involves the use of surveys.
+In February 2017, the NerdCon: Nerdfighteria convention was held in Boston to celebrate Nerdfighteria's 10th anniversary.
+The event included panels, live podcast recordings, signings, and music performances.